Killing of Zachary Hammond

-The shooting of Zachary Hammond occurred on July 26, 2015, in Seneca, South Carolina.
+The killing of Zachary Hammond occurred on July 26, 2015, in Seneca, South Carolina.
 Hammond, age 19, was shot in his car during an undercover narcotics operation that targeted his passenger.
 Hammond, who was unarmed, was shot twice by 32-year-old police lieutenant Mark Tiller.

 Hammond's death was being investigated by the U.S. Department of Justice Civil Rights Division, Federal Bureau of Investigation (FBI), the U.S. Attorney for South Carolina, and the South Carolina Law Enforcement Division (SLED).
 SLED completed its investigation on August 31, turning its findings over to 10th Circuit Solicitor Chrissy Adams who, eight weeks later, declined to bring criminal charges against Tiller.
 On October 27, the dashcam video of the shooting was released.